Chat-Ads/chatads-mcp/README.md

 Turn AI conversations into affiliate revenue — no code changes required.

-ChatAds gives AI assistants a tool that scans their responses for product mentions and returns monetized affiliate links from Amazon and other major retailers.
+ChatAds gives AI assistants a tool that scans their responses for product mentions and returns monetized affiliate links from Amazon.
 Your AI mentions headphones, ChatAds returns a tracked link to buy them.

 This is a **hosted MCP server**.
 No local install, no dependencies — just a JSON config block and an API key.